vilgacx/postxd/README.md

 3. Then you can use it by typing `ptxd.py <post-url>` & accses it globally.

 # NOTE : Currently It only supports Reddit & Instagram posts.
+# More Important NOTE: Development is Paused.
+Will be Resumed soon.